Krishnavenigopal/Usercards/README.md

-# Usercards
+# usercards
-This a we based application which has the details of all users in a precise manner.
+This a web based application which has the details of all users in a precise manner.